Ever felt inspired after a yoga class to practice on your own but don’t know where to start? Follow these instructors’ tips to create a routine.

 Mott told GearJunkie, “If you are feeling a buildup of energy and want to move, I’d recommend starting in a standing posture, taking a few moments to feel your feet under your body.
 The next step is to move: Sun salutations (surya namaskar) A and B are fabulous starting points.”

 Stay committed.
 Be patient with yourself.
 Pick a day of the week or time of day and stick with it, especially at first when you’re forming your routine.
 Remember to focus on an intention.
+Take the time to ground yourself on your mat.
 Also, pick a time frame in which you aren’t rushed or distracted — center yourself.
 Be intentional and honor yourself in your practice.

 Yoga is not there to push you as hard as possible.
 It’s a way of staying in shape and learning how to stretch your body, but it’s also about centering and calming your mind.
 So enjoy it.